Trae Young NBA Preview vs. the Raptors

 Trae Young Insights vs. the Raptors

-- The Raptors are the 17th-best defensive squad in the NBA, conceding 113.8 points per game.
+- The Raptors are the 19th-best defensive team in the league, giving up 114.4 points per game.

-- On the glass, the Raptors are 12th in the league, giving up 43.4 rebounds per contest.
+- The Raptors are the 12th-ranked squad in the league, conceding 43.4 rebounds per game.

-- Looking at assists, the Raptors have conceded 26.6 per game, 19th in the league.
+- Giving up 26.8 assists per contest, the Raptors are the 20th-ranked squad in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!